-- (1) Oversee organisation from appointment to completion of competition reports. - (2) Be the first point of contact for the relevant competition, for issues from the UKA office. - (3) Proof read, and approve all materials sent out to officials prior to the meeting.
-(From January 2013 the UKA Officials Manager will act as the link to the NTD from the Competitions Department and will be copied in to all communications from England Athletics) - (4) Oversee and manage the completion of all competition reports relevant to the meeting. - (5) Chair the briefing of Chief Officials, in doing so; establish the competition rules and regulations of the event in question. - (6) Monitor the briefings of officials by the Chief (this should be done in conjunction with Jury of Appeal members). - (7) Ensure all technical checks are carried out by the Technical Manager and his team. - (8) Monitor the seeding and draws in track and field events where appropriate.
+- Oversee organisation from appointment to completion of competition reports. - (ii) Be the first point of contact for the relevant competition, for issues from the UKA office. - (iii) Proof read, and approve all materials sent out to officials prior to the meeting.
+(From January 2013 the UKA Officials Manager will act as the link to the NTD from the Competitions Department and will be copied in to all communications from England Athletics) - (iv) Oversee and manage the completion of all competition reports relevant to the meeting. - (v) Chair the briefing of Chief Officials, in doing so; establish the competition rules and regulations of the event in question. - (vi) Monitor the briefings of officials by the Chief (this should be done in conjunction with Jury of Appeal members). - (vii) Ensure all technical checks are carried out by the Technical Manager and his team. - (viii) Monitor the seeding and draws in track and field events where appropriate. - (ix) During the competition observe a representative sample of technical aspects of the officiating.
+In doing so, accrue a range of information about the meeting conduct (as in an ITO role.) - (x) In conjunction with the Chair of the Jury of Appeal (where appointed) ensure that a schedule is prepared for JoA members to act as event observers, taking on this part of the role of ITOs. - (xi) Evaluate the performance of chief officials and event managersthis may be in conjunction with others. - (xii) Receive copies of all reports post the completion of the event and collate - (xiii) Prepare a report for UK Athletics.

-- (9) During the competition observe a representative sample of technical aspects of the officiating.
-In doing so, accrue a range of information about the meeting conduct (as in an ATO/ ITO role.) - (10) In conjunction with the Chair of the Jury of Appeal (where appointed) ensure that a schedule is prepared for JoA members to act as event observers, taking on this part of the role of ATOs. - (11) Evaluate the performance of chief officials and event managers this may be in conjunction with others. - (12) Receive copies of all reports post the completion of the event and collate - (13) Prepare a report for UK Athletics. - (14) Inform future post holders and the future event planning process. - (15) Establish that all relevant paperwork has been sent to all competition officials. - (16) Confirm with Event Management that all necessary preparation has been completed prior to meeting to brief Chiefs.
+- (xiv) Inform future post holders and the future event planning process. - (xv) Establish that all relevant paperwork has been sent to all competition officials. - (xvi) Confirm with Event Management that all necessary preparation has been completed prior to meeting to brief Chiefs.